jordanconway/puppet-rdiff_backup/README.md

 ### Beginning with rdiff_backup

 #### Minimum viable configuration
-Some of the server and client parameters need to be identical.
-The defaults will be identical, but if you plan on changing any of them they need to be identical for both rdiff_backup and rdiff_backup::client's parameters
+**Parameters that exist on the server and client must be identical.** The defaults will be identical, but if you plan on changing any of them they need to be identical for both rdiff_backup and rdiff_backup::client's parameters
 ##### Server Node